San Bernardino Violent Crime Lawyer

 Crimes of violence are harshly prosecuted and penalized to the fullest extent of the law.
 This passion for prosecution comes from a desire to protect victims of violence and is echoed throughout California legislation and case law, specifically in the Three Strikes and You’re Out Law, which imposes enhanced penalties on repeat offenders.
 At the Law Office of Dennis Kuntz we realize how serious it is to be facing allegations of a violent criminal offense.
 We believe that defendants, suspects, and arrestees deserve to receive the highest level of criminal defense counsel.

-San Bernardino violent crime lawyer Dennis Kuntz is devoted to protecting his clients’ constitutional rights.
+San Bernardino criminal defense lawyer Dennis Kuntz is devoted to protecting his clients’ constitutional rights.
 He fights for their freedom, no matter the charge.
 He and our team are here to provide defense representation with a foundation in our commitment to professionalism, hard work, and integrity.

 Call our firm at (909) 200-4045 for a free, confidential consultation.